pojozhang/sugar/README.md

 ```

 #### Download files
-We can also use Read() to download files.
+You can also use Read() to download files.
 ```go
 f,_ := os.Create("tmp.png")
 defer f.Close()